post-image

 NYC Trash, Recycling, and Garbage Pickup Schedule

 When your space feels clean, it becomes a welcoming and pleasant place to spend your time.
 But if you’re surrounded by trash and recycling, you can go from relaxed to riled up in an instant.
 Whether you are a resident of New York City or are taking advantage of the Big Apple from an Airbnb or rental property, it’s important to properly dispose of your trash.
-Here, we’ve got a complete breakdown of the city’s trash pickup schedules, along with tips to help you make the most of this service.
+Here, we’ve got a complete breakdown of the NYC’s trash and recycling pickup schedules, along with tips to help you make the most of this service.

-When is My Neighborhood’s Trash Pick-Up?
+When is My Neighborhood’s Trash Pick-Up in NYC?

 Many neighborhoods have their trash collected several times per week, but you can count on having your trash collected at least once every week.
-To find out your pickup date, you can use the convenient address search feature on the DSNY website.

 Trash pick-up is free for all NYC residents.
 If you’re moving into a residence that has never had collection service from DSNY before or that has been vacant, you can easily submit a new collection request.
 You will need to provide your name, a daytime phone number, and a copy of the Certificate of Occupancy for the residence.
-A temporary certificate of occupancy that is not expired is also acceptable.
+A temporary certificate of occupancy that has not expired is also acceptable.
 After your request is submitted, it is typically reviewed within two weeks.

 So, what exactly should you include in your trash?
 You should discard any items that cannot be recycled, reused, or donated.
-Trash that can go in your bins or bags may include pet waste, film plastics (like bubble wrap or plastic wrap), CDs, wooden furniture, textiles, dishes, and more.
+Trash that can go in your bins or bags may include pet waste, film plastics (like bubble wrap or plastic wrap), wooden furniture, textiles, dishes, and more.
 When possible, recycle paper and glass items and compost food waste and yard waste.

-Recycling Pick-Up
+NYC Recycling Pick-Up

 Some items can be recycled but must be disposed of separately and cannot be mixed in with your other recyclables.
 These materials include electronics, medical waste, non-alkaline batteries, and anything labeled “hazardous” or “flammable.”
 If you need to dispose of any of these materials, contact DSNY or visit their website for more information.